 Finally, the kind team at Berg have given me an exclusive voucher to share with you.
 Enter code LSS50 at the checkout when ordering directly from Berg and they will take 50% off the price of the stand mixer.
 If you are thinking of making the purchase, don’t hang about though – this voucher is only valid for the first 10 customers.
 Please note that this discount applies only to the stand mixer, not to other appliances purchased at the same time.

-Switching attention back to my birthday cake, the Swiss Meringue Buttercream was an utter delight.
+Switching attention back to my Triple Layer Coffee Cake, the Swiss Meringue Buttercream was an utter delight.
 I’m tempted to say it was worth my 11-month wait, but I’m also keen to stay grounded.

 Swiss Meringue Buttercream is vastly different from regular buttercream.
 Although it is undeniably sweet, it is a much more opulent and elegant sensation of sweetness than regular buttercream delivers.
 The texture is beautifully creamy & velvet-soft with a rich, buttery mouthfeel.
 In other words: downright luscious.

-When paired with three different layers of coffee sponge, it made a beautiful celebration cake.
+When paired with three different layers of coffee cake, it made a beautiful celebration cake.
 Those layers comprised:

 I flavoured my buttercream with coffee too, just to complete the package.